 You’ll find one of Savannah’s most postcard-worthy scenes at Wormsloe Plantation.
 Stunning oak trees canopy over the driveway that leads to the famous tabby ruins.
 It’s easy to turn this excursion into a day trip!
 Explore the ruins of Noble Jones’ home from 1737, and tour the family’s original burial ground, the on-site museum, and the many walking trails!
 To end your visit, take a few moments to relax on the observation deck that overlooks the marshes.

-Don’t leave Savannah without seeing the oldest tree in the city!
+Don’t leave Savannah without seeing the oldest tree in the state!
 The National Register of Historic Trees added this 300-year-old beauty in 2004, and, since then, they have taken preservation measures to save it.
 This old oak has seen centuries of history take place on its very grounds.
 The buildings near it have been home to everything from a civil war hospital to a home for prisoners of war.
 The Candler Oak truly has been part of America’s history, and you won’t want to miss it.

 Stay at The Inn on West Liberty